maltesie/bridge2/README.md

 The "Layout" tab allows for graphical settings such as colors or descriptions for nodes and edges.
 Here, it is possible to visualize the degree centrality or the betweenness centrality by coloring the nodes respectively.
+It is generally possible to move nodes by dragging them across the canvas to allow for custom positioning.

 ### Applying filters